hezhao/Calibrator/README.md

 ## Credits

-This software is modified from the [scan3d-capture](http://mesh.brown.edu/calibration/software.html) originally written by Daniel Moreno and Gabriel Taubin from Brown University, based on calibration method from the following paper.
+This software is modified from the [scan3d-capture](http://mesh.brown.edu/calibration/software.html) originally written by Daniel Moreno and Gabriel Taubin from Brown University, based on calibration method described in the following paper and   patent.

 Daniel Moreno and Gabriel Taubin.
 [Simple, Accurate, and Robust Projector-Camera Calibration](http://dx.doi.org/10.1109/3DIMPVT.2012.77). *3D Imaging, Modeling, Processing, 2012 Second International Conference on Visualization and Transmission (3DIMPVT).* IEEE, 2012.

+Gabriel Taubin and Daniel Moreno.
+Method for generating an array of 3-d points.
+Inventors.
+[U.S. Patent 20140078260](http://www.google.com/patents/US20140078260), March 20, 2014.